erizov/Professor/semester_11/lecture_73_security_devops/security_testing/univer.en.md

 ## Algorithm Definition

-Security Testing is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Security Testing is an algorithm used to solve specific problems in computer science.

 ## Technical Description

-Security Testing is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Security Testing works by processing data sequentially according to specific rules and algorithms.

 ## Application in Monitoring & Security